open-feature/ofep/README.md

 ## Implementing the OFEP

 Some accepted OFEPs represent vital features that need to be implemented right away.
-Other accepted OFEPs can represent features that can wait until  community member decides to implement the functionality.
+Other accepted OFEPs can represent features that can wait until a community member decides to implement the functionality.
 Every accepted OFEP has an associated issue tracking its implementation in the specific repository.

 The author of an OFEP is not obligated to implement it.
 Of course, the OFEP author (like any other developer) is welcome to post an implementation for review after the OFEP has been accepted.